mathigon/textbooks/content/sequences/content.md

 :::

-{.reveal(when="slide")} The fact that this works for _all_ whole numbers was first proven in 1796 by the German mathematician [Carl Friendrich Gauss](bio:gauss) – at the age of 19!
+{.reveal(when="slide")} The fact that this works for _all_ whole numbers was first proven in 1796 by the German mathematician [Carl Friedrich Gauss](bio:gauss) – at the age of 19!

 ---